Guest poem sent in by Pavi Krishnan

 It speaks of an absolutely timeless ritual of wooing, and how often yo88u

-can fall in love with something because of its unattainable nature.
+can fall in love with something because of it’s unattainable nature.
 At the

 same time it casts me back through the ages to every promised virgin-wife